Introduction

 Feel free to use any other applicable IDE.
 Please refer to the plugin reference for more details.

-7. Proceed to the Starting ActiveMQ section of this document.
+4. Proceed to the #Starting ActiveMQ Classic section of this document.

 Unix Developer's Release